 Service dog access in healthcare settings

 Our service dog resources for businesses also apply to those in healthcare, since most healthcare settings qualify as places of public accommodation under the Americans with Disabilities Act (ADA) regulations.
 Generally, service animal users must be permitted with their service animals in healthcare settings the same as in any other place the public is allowed; this is considered a reasonable accommodation.

-It is important not to overextend this prophylaxis.
-For example, a location is not likely to be judged a sterile environment merely because workers wear gloves, when patients can wear uncovered street shoes in the same area.
-In a similar vein, many enthusiastically bureaucratic medical centers risk legal exposure by creating service animal policies that are more restrictive than federal law allows.
+It is important not to embellish what counts as sterile.
+For example, a location is not likely to legally count as a sterile environment just because workers wear gloves, when patients can wear uncovered street shoes in the same area.
+On the administrative front, over-eager policymakers risk legal exposure by creating service animal policies that are more restrictive than federal law allows.

 Healthcare workers who are in the medical field and those who treat mental illness non-medically may have patients/clients who ask for a letter regarding their animal.
-This may be for their own records, a housing accommodation, a flying accommodation, or some other special purpose.
+This may be for their own records, a housing accommodation, a workplace accommodation, or some other special purpose.
 See our service dog letter templates page for info on how to write these letters.

 As a healthcare professional, you serve as a special bridge between people with disabilities and their rights under disability law.
 It’s important to develop a passable understanding of the niche laws surrounding this role, so that you neither unwittingly block disabled clients from accessing their rights, nor glibly grant access to such rights when it is inappropriate.
 This is not to be left to the online market.

-If you can’t find the information you need through our website, or you would like to inquire about a consultation, training, or presentation, such as our 2017 presentation to healthcare professionals (with available audience evaluations).
+If you can’t find the information you need through our website, we have you covered.
+Please contact us to inquire about a consultation, training, or presentation, such as our 2017 presentation to healthcare professionals (with available audience evaluations).